MCP

 place_order

-: Standard order placement
+: Standard order placementmodify_order

-: Order modification with parameter validation
+: Order modification with parameter validationcancel_order

 : Order cancellation by ID